 Café Fiore: organic coffee

-Olympia coffee*: so co cute on California Ave.
+Olympia coffee*: super cute coffee shop on California Ave.
+Pastries, Matcha, coffee, the works

 Arthur’s: Australian inspired all-day café